-As part of this year long programme, they will receive between RM20,000 and RM40,000 each depending on whether they are start-up projects or ventures at a more advanced stage in their development.
+As part of the year long programme, they will receive up to RM40,000 each, depending on whether they are start-up projects or ventures at a more advanced stage in their development.

 The six winning social enterprises are: